hemberg-lab/MicroExonator/docs/source/how_it_works.rst

 If reads are longer than the flanks, they fit only in some positions, and an inclusion tag has *m* more positions than a skipping tag, where *m* is the microexon length.
 Inclusion is then over-counted by a factor that grows with microexon length (up to 1.6x for a 30 nt microexon with 150 nt reads on 100 nt flanks), and most junction reads are lost.
 To prevent this, reads longer than ``max_read_len`` are trimmed to that length before they are aligned to the tags.

+Tag flanks are cut from spliced transcripts, so when an exon is shorter than the flank, a tag's flank also contains the next junction, and a read from that junction fits equally well inside the neighbouring tag's flank, where it crosses no junction.
+To keep such reads, Bowtie reports up to 10 alignments per read, and MicroExonator keeps one alignment per read that crosses its tag's junction with at least 8 nt on each side (fewest mismatches first, ties broken by a fixed seed).
+This makes the counts independent of the flank length.

 In practice, set ``max_read_len`` to the length of the longest reads in your data.
 Shorter reads in the same run are handled correctly. ``Report/read_lengths.tsv`` shows the read lengths of each sample and flags samples that look like a different library type (for example single-cell data included by mistake).

 .. _skipping_tags: